dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:50-61 %}

 Previously, the raw Dojo 2 widgets were rendered.
-Now, Ouetlets (which are also widgets) are rendered instead.
+Now, Outlets (which are also widgets) are rendered instead.
 These outlets 'wrap' the original widgets and pass-through parameters to the wrapped widget, as you define them in the Outlet callback function.

 {% section %}